-A few years back Neil Parker commented on how youth players looking across the recreation ground would never know what teams were playing on the main A1 pitch on a Sunday morning and how it would be nice if they could know that one of those teams were representing Knebworth.
-That summer the Old Boys got a new kit in the Knebworth Youth FC colours and it was decided that the club would play in Knebworth club colours from then on.
+A few years back Neil Parker commented on how youth players looking across the Recreation Ground would never know what teams were playing on the main pitch on a Sunday morning and how it would be nice if they could know that one of those teams were representing Knebworth.
+That summer the Old Boys got a new kit in the same colours as the Youth teams and it was decided that the club would play in Knebworth club colours from then on.

 I have known the club chairman Stuart Biddle for a few years now and on many occasions we have talked about the football setup in the village and also how it would be great if the Old Boys were to become a part of Knebworth FC.
-As far as I know this had been talked about long before my involvement with the club but had never happened for various reasons and more recently due to a lack of information and what it would mean to the Old Boys as a club.
+As far as I know this had been talked about long before my involvement with the club but had never happened for various reasons and more recently due to a lack of clarity from the governing body on what it would mean to the Old Boys as a club.

-After Knebworth Youth FC joined Knebworth FC last year it was finally decided that the Old Boys should look to do the same and I am delighted to say that following a recent meeting this has now happened.
-The club can now offer a playing pathway from under 6’s up to whatever age you like.
-Personally I am delighted as I feel it will secure the future of the Old Boys as a Knebworth based veteran’s football team.
+After Knebworth Youth FC joined Knebworth FC last year it was finally decided that the Old Boys should look to do the same and I am delighted to say that this has now happened.
+The club can now offer a playing pathway from under 6s up to whatever age you like.
+Personally I am delighted as I feel it will secure the future of the Old Boys as a Knebworth based veterans football team.

 The Old Boys season has just ended with a 3-1 home victory against last season’s league winners MBDA.
 Results this season have been mixed and at times disappointing due in part to never really having the opportunity to field a settled side because of injuries to key players and other players not being available on a regular basis.
 There has also been quite a few new players to integrate into the squad.